51Degrees/documentation/src/info/errormessages.md

 # Sequence Value Invalid @anchor Sequence_value_invalid

-The value for the ‘sequence’ parameter could not be parsed to an integer, make sure that the ‘sequence’ value is an integer.
+The value for the `sequence` parameter could not be parsed to an integer, make sure that the `sequence` value is an integer.
 If the problem persists then please create a new issue on our [cloud-issues Git Hub](https://github.com/51Degrees/cloud-issues/issues) repo.

 # Sequence Value Not Found @anchor Sequence_value_not_found

-The value for the ‘sequence’ parameter could not found.
-If the ‘sequence’ parameter has been provided in the request, make sure that the value in is an integer.
+The value for the `sequence` parameter could not found.
+If the `sequence` parameter has been provided in the request, make sure that the value in is an integer.
 Otherwise, please create a new issue on our [cloud-issues Git Hub](https://github.com/51Degrees/cloud-issues/issues) repo.